liuertech/liuer-seo-analyzer/PRIVACY_POLICY.md

 - Display SERP and SEO analysis inside the Extension.
 - Generate content briefs and search intent recommendations.
+- Queue article generation requests based on a Content Plan selected by the user.
 - Compare a page with SERP research.
 - Identify SEO issues, missing content, weak content, unnecessary content, broken links, broken images, and optimization opportunities.